 There are a lot of great reasons to get children interested in ballet.
-Not only does learning ballet enhance a child’s confidence, focus, physical strength, and grace; it also exposes them to great art and music in a way that other physical activities don’t.
-Dancing is a really good activity for both girls and boys, and there are lots of easy ways to teach them about ballet at home.
-We have found some wonderful DVDs, books, music and games that can help kids learn everything they need to know about ballet.
+Not only does learning ballet enhance a child’s confidence, focus, physical strength, and grace, it also exposes them to great art and music in a way that other physical activities don’t.
+Dancing is an excellent activity for both girls and boys, and there are lots of easy ways to teach them about ballet at home.
+We have found some wonderful DVDs, books, music, and games that can help kids learn everything they need to know about ballet.

-Toddler and preschoolers will love Baby Ballet.
+Toddlers and preschoolers will love Baby Ballet.
 It is a fantastic introduction for children ages 4 to 6.
-You can watch a preview of the Baby Ballet DVD that shows the step-by-step formal ballet class including a barre warm-up, stretches, center practice and across the floor combinations by dance teacher Rosemary Boross.
-You can get the Baby Ballet DVD on its own, or as part of a compilation DVD called Dancing for Kids also by Rosemary Boross that includes Baby Ballet as well as with Tot Tap and Junior Jazz.
+You can get the Baby Ballet DVD on its own, or as part of a compilation, DVD called Dancing for Kids also by Rosemary Boross that includes Baby Ballet as well as with Tot Tap and Junior Jazz.